lclucumi/lclucumi/README.md

 * 👩🏽‍🎓︎ I'm a Technologist in Information Systems Analysis and Development graduated from SENA CLEM.
 * :books: I'm a tenth semester student of Systems Engineering at the Universidad del Valle.
-* 👩🏽‍🏫︎ I'm a teaching assistant, solving doubts about the subject Basic Principles of Programming at  Universidad del Valle.
+* 👩🏽‍🏫︎ I'm a teaching assistant for the subject Basic Principles of Programming at Universidad del Valle.
 * 🥰︎ I'm passionate about learning and programming.